 The Krishna Godavari Basin is one of the main nesting sites of the endangered Olive Ridley sea turtle.
 The river is also home to the endangered fringed-lipped carp (Labeo fimbriatus).

-The second largest mangrove formation in the country known as Coringa mangrove forests lies in Godavari delta.
+The second largest mangrove formation in the country known as Coringa mangrove forests lies in the Godavari delta.

 A part of the forest has been converted to Coringa Wildlife Sanctuary, famous for its reptile population.